mapbox/batfish/docs/advanced-usage.md

 Sometimes you don't care *at all* about the static HTML that gets served, and just want an HTML shell with some things in the `<head>` and a completely empty `<body>` that will be populated when the JS downloads and executes.
 This is the kind of app you build with create-react-app, which you might use for prototyping, internal tooling, etc.

+To accomplish this:

-To accomplish this, use [`webpackStaticStubReactComponent`] to stub your main app component.
-Like so:
+- Use [`webpackStaticStubReactComponent`] to stub your main app component.
+- Set [`staticHtmlInlineDeferCss`] to `false` to avoid a flash of unstyled content.

+For example:

 ```jsx
 // Page component, which will be statically rendered.